Personal Loans » Compare Loans » Peerform vs Payoff vs Prosper: Which Personal Loan Is Better?

 Read Full Comparison: Upstart Vs Happy Money: Which Personal Loan Is Better?

-Read Full Comparison: Best Egg Vs Prosper Vs Marcus: Choose The Right Personal Loan For You
+Read Full Comparison: Best Egg Vs Prosper: Choose The Right Personal Loan For You

 SoFi is widely regarded as the best option for people with excellent credit who require larger loan sizes while paying low fees.
-Prosper is best suited to people with low credit scores, whereas FIGURE is best suited to people who want quick and easy access to funds.
+Prosper is best suited to people with low credit scores.

-Read Full Comparison: FIGURE Vs SoFi Vs Prosper: Which Personal Loan Is Better?
+Read Full Comparison: SoFi Vs Prosper: Which Personal Loan Is Better?

 In many ways, Prosper and LendingClub are very similar.
 They are both peer-to-peer lending marketplaces that require a minimum credit score of 600 and offer the same term lengths.
 They also have flexible repayment options and a fee structure that is similar to ours.
 Even the APR rates and fee structures are very similar, so there isn't much to differentiate these two products.